skris56uic/cs580_final_project/Solution_5/Report.md

 *   **$R_3$**: Mostly contains random values for $A_3$ that **do not match** the results from $R_1 \bowtie R_2$.
 The only matching path is via the specific "needle in the haystack" tuples (e.g., $(2002, 8)$ in $R_2$ matching $(8, 30)$ in $R_3$).

 ## Comparison Results
+I ran both algorithms on the generated dataset.
+The code can be found in `Solution.js`.

 | Algorithm | Execution Time | Number of Results |
 | :--- | :--- | :--- |